Inflectra/spira-documentation/docs/RemoteLaunch-User-Guide/RemoteLaunch-Guide.md

 ![](img/RemoteLaunch_Guide_19.png)

 #### RemoteLaunchX Command Line Options
-- **testset** -- If you would like to force execution of a test set regardless of its status, you can use the `-testset` command-line option just as in RemoteLaunch.
+- **testset**: If you would like to force execution of a test set regardless of its status, you can use the `-testset` command-line option just as in RemoteLaunch.
 Simply add `-testset:[ID]` where \[ID\] is the ID of the test set you would like to execute. e.g. `java -jar RemoteLaunchX.jar -testset:24 -testset:37`
-- **project** -- If you would like to limit the projects scanned by RemoteLaunchX, you can use the `-project` command-line option.
+- **project**: If you would like to limit the projects scanned by RemoteLaunchX, you can use the `-project` command-line option.
 Simply add `-project:[ID]` where \[ID\] is the ID of the project. e.g. `java -jar RemoteLaunchX.jar -project:1 project:6`

 ### Running RemoteLaunchX
 Once you have set the various test set fields (as described above), you are now ready to execute RemoteLaunchX.
 You can execute the RemoteLaunchX console application by either running the provided batch / shell command or just executing the JAR file directly: